aditi-malav/Gradeops/README.md

 Groq Vision → OpenRouter Vision → EasyOCR
 ```

-If one provider fails or exhausts its free quota, the next provider is used automatically.
-EasyOCR serves as an unlimited offline fallback.
+If one provider fails or exhausts its free-tier quota, the next provider is used automatically.
+EasyOCR acts as an unlimited offline fallback.

-This ensures that OCR remains available even when external API limits are reached.
+This ensures OCR remains available even when external APIs are unavailable.

 ---